kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(a\) *Furnishing information.* An Airplane Flight Manual must be furnished with each airplane, and it must contain the following:

-\(1\) Information required by §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1583   Operating limitations.|§25.1583]] through 25.1587.
+\(1\) Information required by [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1583   Operating limitations.|§§25.1583]] through 25.1587.

 \(2\) Other information that is necessary for safe operation because of design, operating, or handling characteristics.

 \(3\) Any limitation, procedure, or other information established as a condition of compliance with the applicable noise standards of [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md|part 36 of this chapter]].

-\(b\) *Approved information.* Each part of the manual listed in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1583   Operating limitations.|§25.1583]] through 25.1587, that is appropriate to the airplane, must be furnished, verified, and approved, and must be segregated, identified, and clearly distinguished from each unapproved part of that manual.
+\(b\) *Approved information.* Each part of the manual listed in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1583   Operating limitations.|§§25.1583]] through 25.1587, that is appropriate to the airplane, must be furnished, verified, and approved, and must be segregated, identified, and clearly distinguished from each unapproved part of that manual.

 \(c\) \[Reserved\]